jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 (1) Every employer or PAYE intermediary who makes a repayment deduction under this Part of this Act from the salary or wages of an employee for any period shall supply the Commissioner with such information, and in such manner, as the Commissioner may reasonably require in order to establish the amount of that repayment deduction.
 (2) The information required pursuant to subsection (1) of this section shall be given in such manner as the Commissioner may reasonably require.

-### 25 PAYE rules of Income Tax Act 2004 to apply to repayment deductions
+### 25 PAYE rules of Income Tax Act 2007 to apply to repayment deductions
-(1) Subject to this section, the PAYE rules as defined in section OB 1 of the Income Tax Act 2004 shall, as far as applicable and with the necessary modifications, apply as if—and every employer, PAYE intermediary, and employee shall comply with the requirements of the PAYE rules of the Income Tax Act 2004 to the extent to which those rules apply by virtue of this section.
+(1) Subject to this section, the PAYE rules as defined in section YA 1 of the Income Tax Act 2007 shall, as far as applicable and with the necessary modifications, apply as if—and every employer, PAYE intermediary, and employee shall comply with the requirements of the PAYE rules of the Income Tax Act 2007 to the extent to which those rules apply by virtue of this section.
-  (a) Every reference to income tax were a reference to a borrower's repayment obligation; and (b) Every reference to tax deductions were a reference to repayment deductions; and (c) every reference to a tax code were a reference to a repayment code,— (2) Notwithstanding subsection (1) of this section, sections BC 1, LD 1(2) and (3), NC 2(1), NC 6, NC 7, NC 16, and NC 17 of the Income Tax Act 2004 shall not apply to any amount required to be deducted under this Part of this Act.
+  (a) Every reference to income tax were a reference to a borrower's repayment obligation; and (b) Every reference to withholding or deducting an amount of tax were a reference to repayment deductions; and (c) every reference to a tax code were a reference to a repayment code,— (2) Notwithstanding subsection (1) of this section, sections BC 1, LD 1(2) and (3), RC 2(1), RC 6, RC 7, RC 16, and RC 17 of the Income Tax Act 2007 shall not apply to any amount required to be deducted under this Part of this Act.
-(3) Any repayment deduction made under this Part of this Act shall not be treated as part of or included in any tax deduction made under the PAYE rules of the Income Tax Act 2004 on account of income tax.
+(3) Any repayment deduction made under this Part of this Act shall not be treated as part of or included in any tax deduction made under the PAYE rules of the Income Tax Act 2007 on account of income tax.

 **Interim repayments**